 9. Take on a New Hobby

-Taking on a new hobby is a longer-term version of the act your way to a new way of thinking strategy we wrote about in our post on quick exercises to be more open-minded today.
+Taking on a new hobby is a longer-term version of the act your way to a new way of thinking strategy we wrote about in our post on quick mind-opening exercises.

 - Mistakes Were Made (But Not By Me) – How self-justification happens and the wide-ranging havoc it causes in our lives.